GI Bill Benefit Program

 Undergraduate students registering for and maintaining a minimum of 12 credits per semester will receive full veterans benefits.
 Graduate students registering for and maintaining a minimum of 9 credits will also receive full benefits.

-Students must notify Danielle Williams, the certifying official at Purchase College, if any changes are made to their schedule that will result in a drop from full-time status.
-She can be reached at VAServices@purchase.edu or (914) 251-6368.
+Students must notify Paul Arroyo, the certifying official at Purchase College, if any changes are made to their schedule that will result in a drop from full-time status.
+He can be reached at VAServices@purchase.edu or (914) 251-6368.

 Grades of I (incomplete) and W (withdrawn) are reported to the VA and result in an over-payment to the institution.
 The student is responsible for reconciling any balance.